 Keeping quenched will contribute to that youthful glow no amount of beauty products can.
 Rather than downing pints of it before bed, just make a concerted effort to have a cup each time you pass the water cooler at work, and have a jug of water at the table during meal times.
 Nothing drastic, nothing financially or time consuming, just simple, common sense.

 The vibrancy and colour of summer has finally bid us farewell and the more muted, daker tones of autumn have been ushered in, and let’s be honest, the same effect can be felt (and seen) on our face if we don’t give it the proper attention.
 A lustreless, dull visage is the biggest threat of the new season, and regular but gentle exfoliation is one of the best tools we have against its onset.
-Doing so removes dead skin cells which act as a barrier to new moisture retention, as well as promoting cellular regeneration.
-Keep it natural and seek products containing no alcohol for best results.
+If you are looking for a good cream for exfoliation, we’re fans of DRMTLGY.
+It helps to remove dead skin cells which act as a barrier to new moisture retention, as well as promoting cellular regeneration.
+It also helps to reduce wrinkles and buff away fine lines.
+When choosing an exfoliation cream, keep it natural and seek products containing no alcohol for best results.

 DON’T GO OVERBOARD ON BREAKOUTS